doerflea/NameSort/README.md

 # NameSort

 Program to sort names alphabetically by last name.
+Sorted names will be outputted into file by last name then first name.
 Input files must be formatted as follows:

  -Names must given in a text file formatted as first name then last name